-We often hear about the horrors of puppy mills in the media, through animal welfare and advocacy groups, and from fellow dog lovers.
+We often hear about the negative aspects of puppy mills in the media, through animal welfare and advocacy groups, and from fellow dog lovers.
 What actually defines a puppy mill?
 Why are puppy mills a problem?
-What can we do about puppy mills?
+What can we do about them?
+There are several differences between these mills and responsible breeders to take into consideration before choosing where to adopt a dog.

 What Is a Puppy Mill?

-The term puppy mill is used to describe a large-scale commercial dog breeding enterprise.
-Sometimes called puppy farms, these operations tend to house their dogs and puppies in squalid conditions and focus on profit over the health and well-being of the animals.
-Puppy mills do not actually refer to their businesses as such; they usually simply call themselves dog breeders or kennels.
+The term "puppy mill" is used to describe a large-scale commercial dog breeding enterprise.
+Sometimes called puppy farms, these operations tend to house their dogs and puppies in squalid conditions.
+Puppy mills overlook healthy breeding traits and safe practices to instead focus on profits.
+Puppy mills do not actually refer to their businesses as such; they usually call themselves dog breeders or kennels.

 Puppy mill proprietors mass-produce puppies by over-breeding dogs, often regardless of health or genetic defects.
-The breeding dogs spend their lives being bred repeatedly until no longer deemed useful, then destroyed.
-The animals are kept in cramped, unsanitary prisons (usually very small wire cages) with little or no chance to play, exercise or become socialized with humans and other dogs.
+The breeding dogs spend their lives being bred repeatedly until no longer deemed useful.
+The animals are kept in cramped, unsanitary conditions (usually very small wire cages) with little or no chance to play, exercise, or become socialized with humans and other dogs.
 By six to eight weeks of age, most puppies will be sold to pet stores or marketed directly online.
-Sadly, a large percentage of puppy mill dogs will develop health and/or behavior issues.
+Sadly, a large percentage of puppy mill dogs will develop health and/or behavioral issues.
 Many are eventually abandoned or euthanized because of these problems.

 On the surface, it may be difficult to discern between a puppy mill and a responsible breeder.
 Go beyond the surface, though, and the difference is quite obvious.